-Section 1455(a) of Article 32 of the Tax Law provides that the basic tax is 9 percent of the taxpayer's entire net income, or the portion thereof allocated to New York State, for the taxable year or part thereof.
+Section 1455(a) of the Tax Law provides that the basic tax is 9 percent of the taxpayer's entire net income, or portion thereof allocated to New York State, for the taxable year or part thereof.

-Entire net income is defined in section 1453(a) of Article 32 of the Tax Law as "total net income from all sources which shall be the same as the entire taxable income which the taxpayer is required to report to the United States treasury department, except as hereinafter provided."
+Entire net income is defined in section 1453(a) of the Tax Law as "total net income from all sources which shall be the same as the entire taxable income which the taxpayer is required to report to the United States treasury department, except as hereinafter provided."